 On occasion, it is appropriate to change a final grade submitted by an instructor at the end of a quarter.
 Except for situations outlined below, only the instructor who issued the original grade may authorize its change.
-Instructors may change grades at their discretion, with the following guidelines:
+Instructors may change grades at their discretion, within the following quidelines: